-(d) Impairment of financial assets (cont'd.)

-(i) Definition of credit impaired and default (cont'd.)

-- where the principal or interest or both is past due for more than 90 days/3 months.
-In the case of revolving facilities, the facility shall be classified as impaired where the outstanding amount has remained in excess of the approved limit for a period of more than 90 days/3 months; or - where the amount is past due or outstanding amount has been in excess of the approved limit for 90 days/3 months or less, but the loan exhibits weaknesses that render a classification appropriate based on the Bank's policy, - when the loan is classified as rescheduled and restructured in Central Credit Reference Information System (CCRIS) and approved by Loan Committee as impaired.
+- 2. Accounting policies (cont'd.) - 2.3 Summary of significant accounting policies (cont'd.) - (d) Impairment of financial assets (cont'd.) - (i) Definition of credit impaired and default (cont'd.) - where the principal or interest or both is past due for more than 90 days/3 months.
+In the case of revolving facilites, the facility shall be classified as impaired where the outstanding amount has remained in excess of the approved limit for a period of more than 90 days/3 months; or - where the amount is past due or outstanding amount has been in excess of the approved limit for 90 days/3 months or less, but the loan exhibits weaknesses that render a classification appropriate based on the Bank's policy, - when the loan is classified as rescheduled and restructured in Central Credit Reference Information System (CCRIS) and approved by Loan Committee as impaired.